You're about to become a student, which means three years of questionable decision-making and constant surprises...

 Going out every night of the week is less fun than you’d imagine

-During Freshers Week, you’ll probably think that life couldn’t possibly get any better.
+During Freshers Week, you’ll probably think that university life couldn’t possibly get any better.
 You’ve just got your student loan, lectures don’t start until next week and you’re making loads of new friends.
 But you’ll quickly realise how exhausting all that partying can get, and you’ll find yourself turning down mad nights out in favour of binge-watching a new series on Netflix.

 You’ll come to love visiting home